arpinum-oss/beastmaster/README.md

 ## Taming projects

-First you have to tame your pets to keep them close.
+First you have to tame your project to keep them close.
 Use `tame` command.

 Go in your project and type `bst tame`: